MikkelSchubert/adapterremoval/docs/manpage.rst

 .. option:: --trim-windows size

-    Trim low quality bases using a sliding window-based approach inspired by :program:`sickle` with the given window size.
+    Specifies the initial size of the dynamic window, when window-based quality trimming is enabled via ``--quality-trimming window``.
+Trimming is performed using a sliding window-based approach inspired by :program:`sickle`.
 See the "Window-based quality trimming" section of the manual page for a description of this algorithm.
-Applies when ``window`` based trimming is enabled using `--quality-trimming``.
 Defaults to 0.1.

 .. option:: --trim-min-quality minimum